 Beginning January 2017, providers now have the option to self-certify living arrangements to exclude IHSS/WPCS wages from federal income tax and state tax by completing and submitting appropriate forms.
 For more information and forms, go to the Live-In Provider Self-Certification Information webpage.

-Direct Deposit will eliminate having provider’s paychecks lost in the mail or stolen from their mailbox.
-Additionally, providers may have access to their money sooner because they don’t have to wait for the check to come in the mail.
+Direct Deposit eliminates the possibility of a provider’s paper paycheck being lost in the mail or stolen from their mailbox.
+Additionally, providers may have access to their money sooner because they don’t have to wait for the paper warrant to be delivered through the post office.

 The Online Direct Deposit Enrollment Service allows current, active IHSS/WPCS providers in all California counties the ability to electronically enroll, change or dis-enroll via the CDSS IHSS ESP website, instead of using a paper form.
 The paper enrollment form is available on the CDSS website for those who want to use it.

 California workers, whose employers do not offer a retirement plan or are self-employed, now have an opportunity to contribute to an Individual Retirement Account (IRA) they control.
 CalSavers is a new retirement program designed for all California individuals like IHSS providers who don’t have automatic employment retirement contribution options.
 The CalSavers Retirement Program offers IHSS providers:

 - Ability to contribute to a Roth Individual Retirement Account (IRA) that belongs to the IHSS provider

 - A completely voluntary participation: The IHSS provider can opt out or back in at any time

 - Ability to stick with the standard options for savings rates and investments or choose their own